tkmartin25/CSC120-FinalProject/cheatsheet.md

             6. "s" - use a to go towards the front of the house.
 (You can imagine this as the "down" arrow key.)

-    User.write() - You can use this to write in your notebook to help you keep track of information.
+    "write" - You can use this to write in your notebook to help you keep track of information.
 But be warned!
 You're writing with a pen and will only have [insert here] pages, so be wise with your notes.

-    User.read(page number) - You can use this to see what you've written in your notebook.
+    "read" - You can use this to see what you've written in your notebook.
 The page number will be what page you want to read.
 The notebook starts at page 1 and ends at page 5.